rand3289/OutNet/readme.md

 ### Installation instructions for OutNet service on MS Windows
-1. create start.url file as described above in the common instructions.
+1. create outnetStart.url file as described above in the common instructions.
 2. Right click on a command prompt icon and select "Run as Administrator".
 Enter admin password.
 3. Run the following command: "sc create OutNet binPath= c:\pathToOutnet\outnet.exe start= auto"
     Make sure to replace pathToOutNet with a full path to outnet.exe